 Kedar published a more recent text in 2011 entitled Fighting Cancer with Vitamins and Antioxidants.
 If you go to the link and open the web book to the table of contents and first few pages you will appreciate the amount of substantiating information on this subject.
 This book was written with his son, K. Che Prasad, M.S., M.D., who is director of microbiology and co-director of cytology at Marin Medical Laboratories

-There are hundreds and hundreds of antioxidants and other biomodulators from the natural world.
+There are hundreds of antioxidants and other biomodulators from the natural world.
 Many more await discovery.
 An example of one excellent antioxidant which has other direct affects on cancer prevention and mitigation, and is one which is rarely considered, is a hormone which is produced in our pineal gland…melatonin.
 You can read a bit more technical information about its broad important effects in our lives here.

 The misguided treatment paradigms which most patients have to contend with will slowly shift into more effective, merciful, affordable, and simpler forms.
 These more evolved forms of therapy will also be tailored with high specificity to the individually unique patient who is being considered for treatments.
 Genetic information will become a bedrock of consideration in treatment designs, as will the epigenetic lifestyle considerations which drive genetic expression.